juliet-wambua/Wildlife_Tracker/README.md

 #### By Juliet Wambua

+##Description
+This an application by the Forest Service that helps Rangers to track Wildlife sightings in Douglas Fir forest because they want to clear it.
+The rangers are supposed to report sightings of any animal they see and the location.
 ##Project setup instructions
 * Make sure you have all the Requirements of running Java apps installed such as JUnit, intellij, SDK, JDK.